top of page

 You cleave through foes that are packed together.

-You use your normal attack action, but one of your attacks is replaced by Cleave.
-Make a melee weapon attack against one target creature and all creatures of your choice within 5 ft. of your target.
+You replace one weapon attack with a cleaving attack.
+You swing, targeting one creature and all creatures of your choice within 5 ft. of the first target.
 You are still limited by your weapon's normal reach.
 You roll a single synchronous attack roll for all targets, dealing the same damage to each.

 Dazing Blow